This chapter starts out with probably one of my most favorite verses in the Bible.

 When you love God and you are walking in His Spirit, you can know that God is going to work things for your good.
 Sometimes it doesn’t feel good getting there.
 Sometimes living in the pandemic is not necessarily fun.
-I am tired of it, I want my normal back, I want to go to sporting events and I want all of my people back at church every Sunday.
+I am tired of it, I want my normal back!
 But I can also look at the blessings I have received from the pandemic and know that God worked some of the things in this thing for my good.
-This is a go to verse for me when I just don’t see the best way for things to work out, (which is pretty much all the time).
+This is a go to verse for me when I just don’t see the best way for things to work out.

 The last part of this chapter is pretty glorious!
 Paul asks and answers several questions.